touchpi/touchpi-doc/docs/displays/waveshare3.5a/index.md

 # Waveshare 3.5inch RPi Display(a)

 Set up a Waveshare 3.5inch RPi Display with a XPT2046 touch controller mounted on a Raspberry 3B.
-Tested with Raspberry Bullseye Lite.
+Tested with Raspberry Pi OS Bullseye Lite.
-This page shows how display drivers are installed for touchpi testing purposes.
+This page shows how display drivers are installed for using touchpi.<br>
-We accept no liability for any problems that may arise when following this procedure.
+<ins>We accept no liability for any problems that may arise when following this procedure.</ins>

 ![touchpi @ waveshare 3.5a with Raspi 3B](../../img/RPi3B_waveshare3.5A_1.jpg)